dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 I knew I was taking a risk, our team didn't have any Go experience, even if people in the wider company did.
 But I also wanted to use the best tool for the job.
-In the end I decided to write the services in Go and I haven't regretted it.
+In the end we decided to write the services in Go and haven't regretted it.

 This blog post (originally written in January 2021) is an attempt to give my